Damian McKenzie: Rugby career

-On the 15th of April 2019, McKenzie was diagnosed with a torn ACL suffered against the Blues at FMG Stadium Waikato in the Super Rugby competition.
+On 15 April 2019, McKenzie was diagnosed with a torn ACL suffered against the Blues at FMG Stadium Waikato in the Super Rugby competition.
 Due to the injury, McKenzie was not able to participate in the 2019 Rugby World Cup in Japan.

-On the 8th of February 2020, Damian Mckenzie was named at fullback for the Chiefs in their 25-15 victory over the Crusaders after recovering from his ACL injury.
+On 8 February 2020, Mckenzie was named at fullback for the Chiefs in their 25-15 victory over the Crusaders after recovering from his ACL injury.

-In 2020, Damian Mckenzie was chosen for the North Island to play in the North vs South rugby union match at Sky Stadium.
+In 2020, Mckenzie was chosen for the North Island to play in the North vs South rugby union match at Sky Stadium.
 Mckenzie kicked 100% off the boot, scoring 15 points, while also scoring a try and setting up another couple.

-Damian Mckenzie kicked off 2021 with a hiss and a roar, scoring tries in the Chiefs opening games of their Super Rugby Aotearoa season against the Highlanders and the Crusaders.
+Mckenzie kicked off 2021 with a hiss and a roar, scoring tries in the Chiefs opening games of their Super Rugby Aotearoa season against the Highlanders and the Crusaders.
 Mckenzie then put on an inspiring performance, playing away at Sky Stadium against the Hurricanes to end the Chiefs record-breaking 11 match losing streak dating back to pre Covid 19 lockdown.
 He then scored the winning try against the Blues in the last minute the following week, the Chiefs snatching the victory 12-8.
 Following the bye week, Mckenzie slotted a historical match winning penalty against the Higlanders - from around 50m, in the first ever golden point extra time in New Zealand rugby.
 Again stealing the victory, winning 26-23 at Forsyth Barr Stadium.
 After three close wins, McKenzie then did it again.
 Knocking over the winning penalty in the dying minutes to beat the Crusaders (25-23) at home to a raucous crowd.
 He played at first five eight where he kicked at 100%, and out played incumbent All Blacks first-five, Richie Mo’unga.
 The following week he kicked another game winning penalty in the 84th minute from 45 metres to beat the Hurricanes (26-24) at home.
 He moved back to fullback and kicked 6 from 7 and scored 16 of the Chiefs 26 points.
 The Chiefs ended the regular season 2nd place and lost to the Crusaders in the Final.
 McKenzie finished 2021 Super Rugby Aotearoa as the top points scorer with 111 points.

-Damian Mckenzie started at 10 in the Chiefs opening 2 games of Super Rugby Trans-Tasman, beating the Western Force and The Brumbies.
-In the 22nd minute of their encounter with the Queensland Reds, Mckenzie was red carded for a high shot on halfback, Tate McDermott.
+McKenzie started at 10 in the Chiefs opening 2 games of Super Rugby Trans-Tasman, beating the Western Force and The Brumbies.
+In the 22nd minute of their encounter with the Queensland Reds, McKenzie was red carded for a high shot on halfback, Tate McDermott.
 The Chiefs playmaker was struck with a 3 game suspension for his actions.